hspencer/pictoforge/docs/architecture.md

      ├── usePanzoom (Manages viewport state)
      ├── useSVGWorld (Provides coordinate transformation context)
      │
-     ├─── MoveableWrapper (Handles drag/resize/rotate via react-moveable)
+     ├─── Inline BoundingBox (Select tool - drag/resize/rotate controls)
-     │    └── useMoveable (Connects Moveable events to SVGWorld) │
+     │    └── Uses svgToScreen() and screenDeltaToSVGDelta() from useSVGWorld │
-     └─── BezierHandleEditor (Visual node editor)
+     └─── NodeEditor Component (Node/Pen tools - path manipulation)
+          ├── parsePathNodes() from svgManipulation utils
-          ├── usePathDataProcessor (Parses and manipulates path data) └── Renders handles using svgToScreen() from useSVGWorld
+          └── Renders node handles using svgToScreen() from useSVGWorld
 ```

 ### Example Flow: Dragging a Node

-1.  **User Action**: The user clicks and drags a handle in the `BezierHandleEditor`.
+1.  **User Action**: The user clicks and drags a node handle in the `NodeEditor` component.
 2.  **Event Handler**: A `mousedown` event is captured.
 On `mousemove`, the new screen coordinates (`clientX`, `clientY`) are read.
 3.  **Coordinate Transformation**: `SVGWorld.screenToSVG()` is called to convert the new screen coordinates into the SVG's internal coordinate space.
-4.  **Path Manipulation**: `PathDataProcessor.updateControlPoint()` is called with the new SVG coordinates.
-This updates the path's AST in memory.
+4.  **Path Manipulation**: The node's position is updated in the parsed path data structure using `updateNodeInPath()` from svgManipulation utils.
-5.  **DOM Update**: `PathDataProcessor.toString()` regenerates the `d` attribute string, which is then applied to the `<path>` element in the DOM, causing the visual update.
+5.  **DOM Update**: The updated path data is rebuilt into a `d` attribute string using `buildPathFromNodes()` and applied to the `<path>` element, causing the visual update.
 6.  **History**: On `mouseup`, the final state of the SVG content is pushed to the `useHistory` stack.

 ## 6. UI Rendering: The Two-Layer System